permissionlessweb/bs-nfts/packages/bs721/README.md

 and `msg` is a `Binary` data that can be decoded into a contract-specific message.
 This can be empty if we have only one default action, or it may be a `ReceiveMsg` variant to clarify the intention.
-For example, if I send to an exchange, I can specify the price I want to list the token for.
+For example, if I send tokens to an exchange, I can specify the price I want to list the token for.

 ## Metadata